kalpthakkar/Face-Recognition-WebApp/README.md

 It's loaded with many additional features such as a "secure login system" by encrypting the password into a hash format, remembering the entries count of the users (for images submitted), and displaying back the user details to the front-end (With a great User Interface).

-This is implemented using a node server and database <br />
+This is implemented using a node server and postgresql database <br />
 which is deployed on the Heroku platform.

 Here's the link to the [backend repository](https://github.com/kalpthakkar/smart-brain-api)